MaximeVivier/Articles/blog-posts/event-sourcing-serveless/event-sourcing-serveless.md

       - extract it from the event coming because the event used are state carried events
     - puts new data
     - code example of the put to update projection with dynamodb toolbox (simplified without the version verification)
+    - idempotency of the projection so that if an event occurs more than once, it doesn't cause unwanted side-effects
+- **EVENT DRIVEN ARCHITECTURE**
+  - The pain point to do event sourcing is to have reliable reading data, consistency compared to the source of truth.
+That's why we use an EDA with a fanout to do so.
+  - **FANOUT**
+    - Fanout that pushes the event to EventBridge (avoid infinite retries and only 2 lambdas plugged to DynamoDB streams).
+Dispatch a generic event that contains the payload and the type of it.
+  - **DISPATCHER**
+    - state carried event
+      - compute the aggregate
+      - extract the type of event to send from the generic event
+        - credit or debit
+      - create an event according to its type, we attach the aggregate and the payload of the stored event
+        - creditEvent with the aggregate computed and the amount of N
+      - dispatch it through event bridge.
+    - projectors listen to events affecting data projected in the view model
 - **PROD PROOF ARCHI**
   - in production the data in the event ledger needs to remain untouched
     - new projection or modif projection => not up to date with list of events